ToolTech/Streaming_Map_Demo/README.md

 Setup
 =====

 To run, open the InstallPackages.sln under directory 'InstallPackages' and select 'debug/release/x64/ARM64 etc' solution and build.
 This will fetch nuget packages for all components and update the Assets/Plugin folder with correct binaries.
 The solution can deploy both Debug and Release versions to be used in development.
 Only one "deploy" version at a time should be used.
 Dont mix both Debug and Release versions.
 To clear the plugin folder, run the script 'cleanup_plugins.bat' that will clean the Assets/Plugin folder.
 Use VS2019 to build the InstallPackages or use VS2017 and install support for .NET Core 3.1
+Dont use ARM and ARM64 builds in parallell or rename and configure dlls properly so Unity can select the right ones

 Running the demo